 Six hotels were installed in the park thanks to the Fondation Gecina.
 Every compartment produces different living conditions, which facilitate the survival and reproduction of pollinating insects that all contribute to the augmentation of the park’s ecological quality.

 Thanks to the Fondation Engie, the Cité internationale created 4 rain gardens in the park.
-These reservoirs limit flooding and contribute to the fight against heat islands.
+These rainwater reservoirs limit flooding and help to enrich the habitat mosaic.
 As wetlands, they are particularly favourable to biodiversity.

 The Heritage Center, the centre for promoting the Cité internationale’s heritage, offers guided tours to the public.
 One of them “An ecological park” allows them to discover the Cité internationale’s landscaped park.